MliliGenes/le-shell/README.md

 ## Regrets

-i didn't lock in this project on my own, after all i did 95% of the project best regads le-saad aka sax aka MliliGenes aka sel-mlil
+i didn't lock in this project on my own, after all i did 95% of the project <br>
+best regads le-saad aka sax aka MliliGenes aka sel-mlil